Making a Garden Trellis

 - 1/2 inch electrical conduit (electrical piping system sometimes referred to as thin-wall or EMT - Electrical Metallic Tubing) - This is an inexpensive and sturdy pipe that is lightly coated to stand up against rusting.
 Purchase enough to make the top (length of the garden) and two sides (2 times the desired height).
 In this case, 7 feet top length plus 2 lengths of 6.5 feet for the sides.
 This is quite tall, but then the option is there to make it shorter if needed.

 - 2 Elbow brackets to connect tubing at each corner.

 - 2 U brackets to fasten tubing to raised bed on each end (if applicable).

 - 4 screws to attach U brackets to the raised bed.

 - Nylon trellis netting, which is inexpensive to buy premade for a trellis.
 It is usually sold in 5 ft height by various lengths.
-In this case a 8 ft x 5 ft size.
+In this case, a 8 ft x 5 ft size.

 Instructions for Building Your Own Trellis

 - On the outside edge of the garden, hammer half of the rebar length into the ground.
 About 18–24 inches should remain above ground.
 Note: Be mindful of underground utilities.